peterjaap/Monuriki/README.md

-# Shangri-la HTML5/JS version
+# Shangrila HTML5/JS version

-The Bridges of Shangri-la is a board game created by Leo Colovini and published by 999 Games (amongst others).
-More info is available on [Boardgamegeek.com](http://boardgamegeek.com/boardgame/8190/the-bridges-of-shangri-la).
+The Bridges of Shangrila is a board game created by Leo Colovini and published by 999 Games (amongst others).
+More info is available on [Boardgamegeek.com](http://boardgamegeek.com/boardgame/8190/the-bridges-of-Shangrila).

 As a fun exercise and to familiarize myself with building games in HTML5/JS, I've set out to recreate this game in a digital form pure as a hobby.